Edb83/moose-juice/TESTING.md

 ### Screen sizes

-Tested with Chrome DevTools using profiles for:
+Tested with Chrome DevTools using profiles for the following devices, accounting for minimum screen widths of 320px:

 - Moto G4
 - Galaxy S5